M64GitHub/libtsprites/README.md

 special-effects are possible, and they are ideal for `block-based games`.

 These are just the most basic ideas.
-A multitude of types of sprites exists for implementing anything visually as fast and simple as possible.
+A multitude of types of sprites exists for implementing anything visually as fast and as simple as possible.

 ### Summary of Main Principles, Shapes and Objects